AdobeDocs/advertising.en/help/integrations/analytics/prerequisites.md

 ## Adobe Advertising Data in [!DNL Analytics]

-[!DNL Analytics] sets Adobe Advertising IDs (AMO IDs) within the Analytics hit, subject to the advertiser's eVar persistence setting, which applies to both click-throughs and view-throughs.
+[!DNL Analytics] sets Adobe Advertising IDs (AMO IDs) within the Analytics hit, subject to the advertiser's [!DNL eVar] persistence setting, which applies to both click-throughs and view-throughs.
 The persistence setting is configured on the Adobe Advertising back end, and your Adobe Account Team can change it.

-* [!DNL Analytics for Advertising] eVar expiration: 60 days by default for AMO IDs
+* [!DNL Analytics for Advertising] [!DNL eVar] expiration: 60 days by default for AMO IDs

 >[!NOTE]
 >